frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 > The Inquiry is an advanced concept mostly used by software integrators.
 For example, under the hood, Frictionless Framework uses inquiries to implement client-server validation within the built-in API.
 Please skip this section if this information feels unnecessary for you.

 Inquiry is a declarative representation of a validation job.
-It gives you an ability to create, export, ans share arbitrary validation jobs containing a set of individual validation tasks.
+It gives you an ability to create, export, and share arbitrary validation jobs containing a set of individual validation tasks.
 Tasks in the Inquiry accept the same arguments written in camelCase as the corresponding `validate` functions.

 Let's create an Inquiry that includes an individual file validation and a resource validation.
 In this example we will use the data file, `capital-valid.csv` and the resource, `capital.resource.json` which describes the invalid data file we have already seen: